Social Networks

 Network Size and Diversity:

 • Larger ego networks tend to be more diverse, less homophilous, and less constrained (contacts are less likely to know one another).
-This suggests that as individuals expand their network size, they are more likely to encounter and form ties with people who are different from themselves.
+This suggests that as individuals expand their network size, they are more likely to encounter and form ties with people who differ from them.

 • Smaller ego networks, conversely, tend to be more clustered and less diverse.
 This implies that smaller networks are often characterized by a higher concentration of similar individuals.

-A general principle developed by Marsden is that greater network diversity corresponds to less homophily.
+A general principle developed by Marsden is that greater network diversity is associated with less homophily.
 Homophily refers to the tendency for individuals to associate with others who are similar to themselves based on sociodemographic characteristics like age, race, gender, education, or nationality.
 Diversity, in this context, measures the variation in alter attributes within the ego network.

-Additionaly, Networks with a higher average tie strength tend to exhibit more clustering but less diversity.
+Additionally, Networks with a higher average tie strength tend to exhibit more clustering but less diversity.
 Strong ties often imply greater interdependence and shared contexts, leading to more interconnectedness among alters, but potentially limiting exposure to diverse perspectives.
-Similarly, when an ego network has a higher proportion of kin (relatives), it tends to show more homophily, less diversity, and more clustering.
+Similarly, when an ego network has a higher proportion of kin (relatives), it tends to exhibit greater homophily, less diversity, and greater clustering.
 Kinship ties often represent strong, enduring, and homophilous relationships that contribute to network closure and homogeneity.

 In the context of segregation, Marsden’s theory suggests that larger networks are less segregated than smaller networks, independently of individual preferences.
-This rule is often contrasted with Blau’s rule (which focuses on numerical preponderance) and can be combined with it to explain diversity patterns for minority groups.
+This rule is often contrasted with Blau’s rule (which focuses on numerical preponderance) and can be combined with it to explain patterns of diversity among minority groups.

 Examples: